 Sweden's gift to Progressive Rock.
-Originally a solo album The Flower King by Roine Stolt, which grew into a band that has been going strong for nearly twenty years now.
+Originally formed as the touring band for Roine Stolt's solo album The Flower King, The Flower Kings later became a full band that has been going strong for over twenty-five years now.

 - Roine Stolt - Guitars and vocals, additional bass and keyboards